-Knowing your goals before you start planning and executing the strategy will allow you to focus in on what’s viewed as important by those you’re pitching to and will put your content program on the track to success.
+Knowing your goals before you start planning and executing the content strategy will allow you to focus in on what’s viewed as important by those you’re pitching to and will put your content program on the fast track to success.

 Data Gathering and Discovery